viklund/courses/assembly/1611/exercises/assembly_assessment.md

 ### KAT

- sing KAT again – we can plot the kmer content of the assembly compared to the kmer content of the read set.
+Using KAT again (module: `KAT/2.1.1`) – we can plot the kmer content of the assembly compared to the kmer content of the read set.
 The first thing we need to do is to combine the reads into a single file, for gzipped files, this can be done with `zcat`, or for unzipped files `cat`.

 Ex.
 ```